pedroananias/abmo/README.md

 - timeseries.csv (Monthly time series of pixels, year, latitude, longitude and occurrences of algae bloom (based on the threshold of the Slope index) and clouds)
 - occurrences.png (Graphs of occurrences separated annually from algal blooms)
 - occurrences_clouds.png (Graphs of occurrences separated annually from clouds)
-- geojson/occurrences_{year}_{month}.json (GeoJSON of occurrences by year and month with parameters (occurrence, not_occurrence, pct_occurrence, cloud, pct_cloud, year and instants) that can be imported into QGIS and filtered)
+- occurrences.json (GeoJSON of occurrences by year and month with parameters (occurrence, not_occurrence, pct_occurrence, cloud, pct_cloud, year, month and instants) that can be imported into QGIS and filtered)
 - tiff/{date}.zip (ZIP of GeoTIFFs comprehending bands Cloud/Only Water Body, Occurrence/Only Water Body and Not Occurrence/Only Water Body of the study area.
 If the script can not save those images in locally, will send them to Google Drive)